feincms/feincms3/docs/build-your-cms.rst

    which has some unwanted interactions e.g. with ``i18n_patterns``.
 (All paths are resolvable but visiting them might still obviously generate 404 errors.)
    Because of this the guide now recommends using a middleware.
-Feel free to upgrade your code but the old way (tm) should work for the foreseeable future.
+Feel free to upgrade your code whenever you feel like it.
+Using :ref:`urls-and-views` is documented and there's no reason to think it won't work in the future.

 It is recommended to use a middleware to render pages.
 You're completely free to define your own middleware or even your own views and URLs.
 That being said,